marcov/non-tech-notes/docs/Uncategorized/fallacies.md

 >

 ## Herding Bias

 Follow the crowd instead of making decisions independently.

 E.g.:
 - invest in crypto.

+## Survivorship Bias

+Only look at a small biased sample of a population to make conclusions about the general population.
+The sample are the "survivors".

 ## Sunk cost fallacy